Sitecore/jss/docs/README.md

 The JSS docs are a JSS site, with a markdown-to-routes parser added.
 This means the documentation is authored in Markdown, and served via SSR'ed JSS in production using disconnected mode.

-* `/data/routes/docs` -> the main documentation content area
+- `/data/routes/docs` -> the main documentation content area
-* `src/app/sidenav.js` -> registers the structure of the docs navigation
+- `src/app/sidenav.js` -> registers the structure of the docs navigation

 ## Limitations/Known Issues

-* **This site is not intended to be deployed to Sitecore and is expected to function in disconnected mode only.**
+- **This site is not intended to be deployed to Sitecore and is expected to function in disconnected mode only.**

+docs change